fugibeast/GroupProject/README.md

 All the .java files in the GroupProj folder is where those changes need to be made.

 EDIT 2:

 -Updated files to meet reqiurements as posted on slack.

 -Still need to work on CheckOut/Transaction portion

 -Updated servlets and classes are in Controllers/Models folder.

+-Updated jsp files are in WEB-INF folder
--Updated jsp and sql files are in main folder.
+-updated sql files are in main folder.

 EDIT 1: